roryp/reliable-web-app-pattern-java-workshop/README.md

 # Reliable Web Apps Java Workshop

 ## Note
-For the 5 minute version of this workshop - head here: - [Basic App Demo](Part8-Basic-App/README.md)
+For the 5 minute version of this workshop - head here: - [Basic App Demo](Part0-Basic-App/README.md)

 ![RWA JAva](rwa_java.png)

 [Go to Glossary](#glossary)

 In this workshop, we'll deploy a single region of the Reliable Web Application using Azure App Service.
-The workshop is divided into 7 parts, and while your example installs, we'll attempt to explain the concepts behind the pattern.
+The workshop is divided into 8 parts, and while your example installs, we'll attempt to explain the concepts behind the pattern.
 This workshop should take approximately 1 1/2 hour to complete:
- - The provisioning of the Azure resources will take 20 minutes and the deployment 20 minutes.
+ - The provisioning of the Azure resources for the reference architecure will take 20 minutes and the deployment 20 minutes.
- - Between the provision and deployment, we will explain part 2-7 so you can continue with the workshop while the installation is running.
+ - Between the provision and deployment, we will explain the other Parts so you can continue with the workshop while the installation is running.

 ## What the workshop covers